AriRexouium/papermc-docker/README.md

 you can use `docker exec -it PaperMC_Server ash`.
 To exit simply type `exit` (although if you're accessing the shell, you probably know what you're doing).

-### Enable RCON
+### Open More Ports (For RCON, Dynmap, etc.)
+For this example, we'll be opening ports for RCON.
-Assuming your data is bind-mounted, delete your container with `docker container rm PaperMC_Server`.
+Delete your container with `docker container rm PaperMC_Server`.
+Your server files will not be deleted since they are saved inside of a volume or a bind-mount depending on what you specified previously.
 Re-run the command you used to create your server but add `-p 25575:25575/tcp` to it.
 Ideally the first number (the exposed host port) can be set to whatever you want, such as `-p 6789:25565/tcp`.
 This also applies if you're trying to add a plugin that requires an open port such as Dynmap or if you simply want to run your server on a port other than 25565.

-Here's an example with open ports for RCON & Dynmap.
+Here's an example with open ports for RCON & Dynmap:
 ```powershell
 docker run \
   -tidv $HOME/minecraft:/home/papermc/minecraft \